Tamara Elliott Rogers ’74 has been appointed the University’s vice president for alumni affairs and development. The appointment, concluding...

 Rogers and Faust have worked together closely.
 As founding dean of the Radcliffe Institute for Advanced Study (RIAS), Faust appointed Rogers associate dean for advancement and planning in January 2001, to oversee the institute’s alumnae, communications, and development offices.
 Rogers had previously worked in development positions since 1990, including service as Harvard’s associate director of University development and director of University capital projects—key roles in the central fundraising organization during that era’s $2.6-billion University Campaign.
-She was director of major gifts for the Faculty of Arts and Sciences and earlier, from 1976 to 1990, served as senior admissions officer for the College, specializing in international admissions.
-She also worked briefly as an executive-search consultant for Heidrick & Struggles, in the nonprofit and education practice.
+According to her brief RIAS biography (www.radcliffe.edu/about/leadership/rogers.php), Rogers was director of major gifts for the Faculty of Arts and Sciences and earlier, from 1976 to 1990, served as senior admissions officer for the College, specializing in international admissions.
+She also briefly worked as an executive-search consultant for Heidrick & Struggles, in the nonprofit and education practice.

-The institute enjoyed significant fundraising success during Faust’s decanal tenure, as previously reported (see “A Scholar in the House,” July-August, page 24).
+The institute enjoyed significant fundraising success during Faust’s decanal tenure, as previously reported (www.harvardmagazine.com/2007/07/a-scholar-in-the-house.html).
 Endowed funding was secured for dozens of the new institute’s fellowships and for several new programs, and for extensive facilities renovations and enhancements.
-Those initiatives, in which Rogers was deeply involved, drew upon renewed support from Radcliffe alumnae and the advice of a Dean’s Council whose members include several leading supporters of the University (among them Nancy Pforzheimer Aronson ’56, Rita E. Hauser, L ’58, Diana Nelson ’84—a former chair of the Harvard College Fund—and Leah Zell Wanger ’71, Ph.D. ’79).
+Those initiatives, in which Rogers was deeply involved, drew upon renewed support from Radcliffe alumnae and the advice of a Dean’s Council whose members include several leading supporters of the University (among them Nancy Pforzheimer Aronson ’56, Rita E. Hauser, Diana Nelson ’84—a former chair of the Harvard College Fund—and Leah Zell Wanger ’71, Ph.D. ’79).

 In the release announcing the appointment, Faust said, “Tamara is a Harvard veteran in the best sense of the term.
 She cares passionately about the University and has deep and broad connections with our alumni.
 She is a strategic thinker and a highly creative fundraiser who played an important role in Harvard’s last capital campaign.
 Tamara embraces the new and constantly evolving activities of the University, while taking care to honor our best traditions and commitment to the highest quality in all that we do.”